electron/electron/docs/api/browser-window.md

 * `url` URL
 * `options` URL
   * `httpreferrer` String - A HTTP Referer url
+  * `useragent` String - A user agent originating the request

 Loads the `url` in the window, the `url` must contains the protocol prefix, e.g. the `http://` or `file://`.